 Nuts are packed with unsaturated fats, fibre, protein, vitamins and minerals.
-Previously they have had a bad press, because they were thought to be fattening, but interventional studies have shown that people who ate a daily portion of nuts did not gain weight compared with those who had a nut free diet1.
+Previously they have had a bad press, because they were thought to be fattening, but interventional studies based on the Mediterranean diet have shown that people who ate a daily portion of nuts did not gain weight compared with those who had a nut free diet1.
+What is the evidence about nuts and heart disease?

 A large Spanish study (PREDIMED) took 7747 people with high risk of cardiovascular disease, but no actual disease and enrolled them on one of three diets: a Mediterranean diet supplemented with extra virgin olive oil (4 table spoons per day); a Mediterranean diet supplemented with 30g mixed nuts; and a control diet, with education to reduce their fat content.
 The patients were followed and observed for a major cardiovascular event (heart attack, stroke, or death from cardiovascular disease) termed the primary endpoint, up until the study was closed at 4.8 years.
 The authors found a 30% relative risk reduction in cardiovascular death, stroke, or myocardial infarction (composite endpoint) in the Mediterranean diet groups which had supplementary oil or nuts.
 This means if your risk of having a heart attack was 9%, eating nuts or oil could reduce it to 6%.